backlundtransform/CSharpNumerics/README.md

 To integrate a timeserie

-`Integrate(this List<TimeSerie> data)`
+`Integrate(this List<Numerics.Models.TimeSerie> data)`

 TimeSerie is a model with properties TimeStamp as DateTime and Value as double

 To integrate a serie

-`Integrate(this List<Serie> data)`
+`Integrate(this List<Numerics.Models.Serie> data)`

 Serie model is a model with properties Index as souble and Value as double

 ### Monte Carlo Integration